 In August of each year, all departments of the City submit requests for appropriations to the Administrator so that a budget may be prepared.
 Before September 30th, the proposed budget is presented to the Council for review and the proposed levy is adopted.
 The Council holds public hearings and a final budget and a final tax levy are prepared and adopted in early December.
 The City's legal lovel of budgetary control is at the fund level for funds other than the General Fund.
 The legal level of budgetary control to the General fund is at the department level.
-The City's department level and the attempt set and the appropriations within a department with the approval of the City Administrator.
+The City's department level and the attempt and the transfers of appropriations within a department with the approval of the City Administrator.
 Transfers of appropriations between departments require the approval of the Administrator.
 Transfers of appropriations between funds require the approval of the Administrator.
 Transfers of appropriations between funds require the approval of the Administrator.
-Transfers of appropriations between funds require the approval of the council.
-Hotgeted amounts are as originally adopted, or as amended by the Council.
-There was one budget amendment made during the year.
-Total budgeted revenues and expenditures remained constant, however there was a amendment made during the year.
-Total budgeted revenues and expenditures remained constant, however there was a amendment made during the year.
+Transfers of appropriations between funds require the approval of the could be appropriate as an ended by the Council.
+There was one budget armendment made during the year.
+Total budgeted revenues and expenditures remained constant, however there was a armendment made during the year.
+Total budgeted revenues and expenditures remained constant, however there was a armendment made during the year.
+Total budgeted revenues and expenditures remained constant, however there was a armendment made during the year.
+Total budgeted revenues and expenditures remained constant, however there was a armendment made during the year.